 Trust them, even though some will fail.
 If you crave certainty so much, then be certain, but certain in different things; that they will fail your trust, that you will fail your trust, but also that you will only ultimately succeed if you trust them anyway.
 Not individuals who betray you, but the masses who haven’t, yet, and the ones who you think might have.

 Words that helped her when she was young and in despair.
+Words that helped her make sense of Rei’s betrayal, and see past it to continue working with her in some mutually beneficial fashion.
 Words she hoped would help Mazda, when they felt even more isolated than she ever did.

-It was enough for her.
-Clearly it wasn’t for them.
+They were enough for her.
+Clearly they weren’t for Mazda.

 “Pidgey on the ground behind us,” she calls out.
 “It’s a transformer, capture it before it shifts!”
 She can already feel its thoughts changing, the second layer of instincts melting away.
 She needs to go capture it, before it gets away—